 Add or remove keywords

-You need to build a semantic kernel which will help you to bring relevant users.
-To rank higher on the search engine results page (SERP) and not to lose money on irrelevant clicks, you need to know the exact search queries of your audience.
+You need to build a semantic kernel which will help you bring in relevant users.
+To rank higher on the search engine results page (SERP) and not lose money on irrelevant clicks, you need to know the exact search queries of your audience.
 This will lead to more website visitors interested in your product, more purchases, and a lower CPL.

 Track the keyword stats regularly, removing the ones which are not effective for you, and adding more keywords similar to the ones which attract relevant audience.
 It will work well if you use one keyword for one ad as you will be able to turn off ineffective ads right away.